elaforge/karya/doc/overview.md

 - Multiple backends.
 The main backend is MIDI, and this is the most well developed one, but there is also some ability to export to lilypond.
-Lilypond export is necessarily limited because it's hard to translate between different kinds of scores, but with a bit of work you can get usable output.
+Lilypond export is necessarily limited because it's hard to translate between different kinds of scores, but with a bit of work you can get (reasonable looking output)[viola-sonata.pdf].

 - Incremental saving.
 The score is continually saved as changes are made.
 You can undo and make different changes, resulting in a branching history.
 If